ptomato/sandbox/gjs-memory-leaks/async-intro.md

                 // them since an error will be thrown anyways if it's %false let [ok, contents, etag_out] = res;

+                // Some functions have returns like GVariants you could unpack
+                // to native values before resolving
                 resolve(contents);
             } catch (e) {

+                // This will throw an error in an async function, or you can use
+                // catch() on the Promise object
                 reject(e);
             }
         });
     });
 }

-// We'll use loadContents() in an async function, but you could also use `await`
+// We'll `await` loadContents() in an async function, but you could also `await`
-// in place of `return` and include the Promise in this function async function loadFile(path, cancellable=null) {
+// the Promise directly and include it in this function async function loadFile(path, cancellable=null) {
     try {
         let file = Gio.File.new_for_path(path);